Skip to main content

 pH

-This is part of British Thoracic Society’s guidelines for differentiating infective from non-infective pleural effusions, can only be measured on fresh specimen collected anaerobically using a dedicated blood gas analyzer.
-This analyser can be found on W513 (respiratory).
+This is part of British Thoracic Society’s guidelines for differentiating infective from non-infective pleural effusions. pH can only be measured on a fresh specimen collected anaerobically using a dedicated blood gas analyser.
+At QE, this analyser can be found on W513 (respiratory).
+Suggest contact the POCT team to discuss prior to sample collection.

 ? chylothorax